AryanElahi/zhinga/README.md

 🚀 Getting Started
 💻 Prerequisites
-Before you begin, ensure you have the following installed:
+Before you begin, make sure you have the following installed and configured:

 Node.js: Version 16.13 or later.
-Download it here.
+👉 Download Node.js here.

-Database: Supported databases include:
+Database: One of the following supported databases:

-PostgreSQL
+📦 PostgreSQL
-MySQL
+📦 MySQL
-SQLite
+📦 SQLite
 Redis: For efficient caching and real-time updates.
-Download and set it up here.
+👉 Download Redis here.

-Ensure these tools are properly configured in your environment.
+Ensure these tools are properly set up in your environment.

 ⚙️ Installation
-Follow these steps to set up the project on your local machine:
+Follow these steps to set up the project:

-Clone the Repository
+1️⃣ Clone the Repository
-Use the following command to clone this repository to your local machine:
+Use the following command to clone this repository:

 git clone https://github.com/your-repo/zhingeh.git
-Navigate to the Project Directory
+2️⃣ Navigate to the Project Directory
-Change your directory to the newly cloned project folder:
+Move into the project folder:

 cd zhingeh
-Install Dependencies
+3️⃣ Install Dependencies
-Install all required dependencies with the following command:
+Run the following command to install all required dependencies:

 npm install
-Configure Environment Variables
+4️⃣ Configure Environment Variables
-Create a .env file in the root directory of the project and configure the necessary environment variables, such as:
+Create a .env file in the root directory and add your configuration:

 DATABASE_URL=<your-database-url>
 JWT_SECRET=<your-secret-key>